tomecho/PrimeSpeedTest/README.md

 # PrimeSpeedTest
 how fast do different languages generate primes?
-My data from my macbook is available in the tests file
+My data from my macbook is available in the times.txt file